AvaloniaUI/avalonia-docs/docs/concepts/templates/implement-idatatemplate.md

 To use the `IDataTemplate`interface you must implement the following two members in your data template class:

 * `public bool Match(object data) { ... }` - implement this member to check whether the provided bound data matches your `IDataTemplate` or not.
 Return true if the bound data type matches, otherwise false.
-* `public IControl Build(object param) { ... }` - implement this member to build and return the control that will present your data.
+* `public Control Build(object param) { ... }` - implement this member to build and return the control that will present your data.

 ## Example